zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes-connected-entities.md

 This is why connected scenarios usually require very little state-management code.

+For a general overview of saving tracked changes, see [SaveChanges](/saving/save-changes).

-For a broader explanation of the save pipeline, see [SaveChanges](/saving/save-changes).
+For a deeper explanation of the internal save pipeline, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 For a deeper look at tracking behavior, see [Change Tracker](/saving/change-tracker) and [Change Tracker: How It Works](/saving/change-tracker-how-it-works).

 ## Why `Attach()` and `Update()` Are Usually Not Needed